L-X-T/ssi-essentials/labs/08_reactive_forms.md

     </details>

 9. Test your solution.
 If everything works, you should see every change you make to the form in the console output.

+**Please note** if you cannot see your `FlightEditComponent`, don't forget to add id, e.g. to the `SearchFormComponent` at the bottom.
+If you cannot see any debug messages in your `DevTools Console`, please make sure you checked `Verbose` in your browsers `Default Levels` settings.

 ## Using Angular Validators